‘B&B’ Recap For Wednesday, May 22: Hope & Liam End Their Marriage

 — Bold & The Beautiful (@BandB_CBS) May 22, 2019

-Hope returned to the cabin and told Liam that they needed to talk.
+Hope returned to the cabin, and told Liam that they needed to talk.
 She told him that the children needed to come first.
-Hope felt that he would be happy with Steffy (Jacqueline MacInnes Wood) and the girls and told him that she needed to end their marriage.
-She cried as she told her husband that nobody had made her happier than he did but she needed to let him go.
+Hope felt that he would be happy with Steffy (Jacqueline MacInnes Wood) and the girls, and told him that she needed to end their marriage.
+She cried as she told her husband that nobody had made her happier than he did, but that she needed to let him go.

-Hope went on to explain that part of her died the night that Beth was born and that she was unable to move past her grief.
-She also had found a renewed sense of purpose.
+Hope went on to explain that part of her died the night that Beth was born, and that she was unable to move past her grief.
+She had also found a renewed sense of purpose.
 She loved being there for Douglas.
-She told him that she already made up her mind and that they were over.
+She told him that she had already made up her mind, and that they were over.

-Liam accepted her decision because he saw that she was in pain.
-He felt that her decision was not the right one but also wanted to see her happy.
+Liam accepted her decision, because he saw that she was in pain.
+He felt that her decision was not the right one, but also wanted to see her happy.
 Liam asked that they share one last night as husband and wife before they split.
 Hope agreed.
 Liam held Hope as she cried.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.